Kaiten: Deployment

 Kaiten had a very limited diving depth, which in turn limited the diving depth of the host submarine.
 This is one of several factors blamed for the very poor survival rate of submarines using them, eight submarines being lost for the sinking of only two enemy ships and damage to several others.

 Once the target was acquired and the host submarine was within range, the pilot was briefed, the Kaiten's starting air bottles were charged, and the cockpit was ventilated.
-The pilot then entered the vessel, the gyroscope was programmed with the correct bearing and depth and the pilot was given his final briefing.
+The pilot then entered the vessel, the gyroscope was programmed with the correct bearing and depth and the pilot was given his final briefing before the hatches were locked.

-The Kaiten separated from the host submarine and headed at speed in the direction fed into the gyroscope.
+The pilot would pull a lever to release the latches that fastened the metal rings holding the Kaiten down, separating it from the host submarine.
+It then headed at speed in the direction fed into the gyroscope.
 Once within final attack range the Kaiten would surface and the pilot would check his range and bearing via periscope and make any adjustments necessary.
 He would then submerge to a suitable depth, arm the warhead and proceed on his final attack run.
 If he missed he could make adjustments and try again.
 If the mission failed he would detonate his vessel as a last resort.